stephenhillier/starlette_exporter/README.md

 `buckets`: accepts an optional list of numbers to use as histogram buckets.
 The default value is `None`, which will cause the library to fall back on the Prometheus defaults (currently `[0.01, 0.025, 0.05, 0.075, 0.1, 0.25, 0.5, 0.75, 1.0, 2.5, 5.0, 7.5, 10.0]`).

-`skip_paths`: accepts an optional list of paths - or regular expressions for paths - that will not collect metrics.
+`skip_paths`: accepts an optional list of paths, or regular expressions for paths, that will not collect metrics.
 The default value is `None`, which will cause the library to collect metrics on every requested path.
 This option is useful to avoid collecting metrics on health check, readiness or liveness probe endpoints.

 `skip_methods`: accepts an optional list of methods that will not collect metrics.
 The default value is `None`, which will cause the library to collect request metrics with each method.
 This option is useful to avoid collecting metrics on requests related to the communication description for endpoints.